 - DNS prefetch

-- Lazy loading for images, videos, and iFrames
+- Lazy loading for images, videos, and iframes

 - Adding missing image dimensions